Lake-effect rain event soaks Great Lakes metro areas, including Interstate 90 corridor

-BUFFALO, N.Y. – A low-pressure system over the Great Lakes region will trigger the development of lake-effect rain bands on the eastern sides of lakes Michigan, Erie and Ontario and the southern side of Lake Superior.
+BUFFALO, N.Y. – A low-pressure system over the Great Lakes region continues to fuel lake-effect rain bands on the eastern sides of lakes Michigan, Erie and Ontario and the southern side of Lake Superior.

-The National Weather Service offices in Buffalo, New York, and Cleveland are describing the setup as a "long-duration" and "prolonged" lake-effect rain event, respectively.
-A widespread 1-2 inches of rain, with locally up to 3 inches, is expected along the Interstate 90 corridor between Buffalo and Cleveland through the end of the week.
+The National Weather Service offices in Buffalo, New York, and Cleveland described the setup as a "long-duration" and "prolonged" lake-effect rain event, respectively.
+A widespread 1-2 inches of rain, with locally up to 3 inches, along the Interstate 90 corridor between Buffalo and Cleveland through the end of the week.

 Lightning dazzles over Lake Erie, part of long-duration lake-effect rain